Pru (album)

 Pru is the debut studio album by American singer Pru.
 It was released on November 7, 2000, through Capitol Records.
 Pru was managed by Capitol Records executive Roy Lott, who had signed Pru to Warner/Chappell Music Publishing after being impressed by her songwriting and voice on a demo tape.
 Pru collaborated with Ben Garrison, the Characters, and Rick Williams on the album.

-According to Lott, Pru was part of Capitol Records' attempts to attract a wider audience through her crossover appeal.
+According to Lott, Pru was part of Capitol Records's attempts to attract a wider audience through her crossover appeal.
 According to music critics, the album encompasses several genres, with some commentators noting influences from neo soul.
 Pru also used poetry as an inspiration for writing music.

 Reviews of the album were generally positive, singling out in particular its composition and Pru's voice.
 They also compared her favorably to contemporary artists.
-The album peaked at number 176 on the Billboard 200 chart, an achievement made possible in part by an intensive marketing strategy devised by Capitol Records executives.
+The album peaked at number 176 on the US Billboard 200 chart, an achievement made possible in part by an intensive marketing strategy devised by Capitol Records executives.
 Two singles – "Candles" and "Aaroma (of a Man)" [sic] – were released to positive reviews.
-"Candles" peaked at number 68 on the Hot R&B/Hip-Hop Songs Billboard chart.
+"Candles" peaked at number 68 on the US Hot R&B/Hip-Hop Songs chart.